“You should talk to these guys.”

 Staffing advances can be as high as 90% of the invoice.

-Seattle staffing firms may be filling warehouse, logistics, maritime support, healthcare support, industrial, security, technology, or event shifts while customers stay on 30, 60, or 75-day terms.
-The payroll pressure is local, but the factoring review still comes back to the customer, invoice, approved timesheets, service agreement, and written numbers.
+Seattle staffing firms may be filling warehouse, logistics, maritime support, healthcare support, industrial, security, technology, office, or event shifts while customers stay on 30, 60, or 75-day terms.
+The payroll pressure is local, but the review still comes back to the customer, invoice, approved timesheets, and written numbers.

-Once the customer is approved, the timesheets are verified, and your account is set up, we usually send most of the money within 24 hours so payroll can stay on schedule.
+Once the customer is approved, the invoice and timesheets are verified, and the account is set up, we usually send most of the money within 24 hours so payroll can stay on schedule.

 If you run a staffing agency, payroll means two things: the recruiters in your office and the workers already out on site.